-American Cultures (http:// americancultures.berkeley.edu/students/ courses)
+American Cultures (http://americancultures.berkeley.edu/students/courses)

-American Cultures is the one requirement that all undergraduate students at Cal need to take and pass in order to graduate.
+All undergraduate students at Cal need to take and pass this course in order to graduate.
 The requirement offers an exciting intellectual environment centered on the study of race, ethnicity and culture of the United States.
 AC courses offer students opportunities to be part of research-led, highly accomplished teaching environments, grappling with the complexity of American Culture.